 All of us are designed to be active.
 The difference with your children is that they are less likely to have been conditioned to sit still for hours, which why 6 year olds can be a handful if you're working from home.

 It's never been more important for children to do the recommended 60 minutes of physical activity every day.
-Exercise doesn't just develop young people physically, it helps learning by boosting concentration (and - just as important for harrased parents - helps them sleep!).
+Exercise doesn't just develop young people physically, it helps mental health too (and - just as important for harrased parents - helps them sleep!).

 Online resources for children

 Alongside their studies, your child will find comfort in routines at school that include regular breaks and different ways of learning, so build your own 'new normal' at home.
 You might choose to start each day live streaming the 9am PE workout from Joe Wicks, but could also save it for a mid-morning energiser or choose some of the other daily online sessions out there to break up your child's 'schoolday'.

 There are loads of trusted resources available online to help parents with their childrens' learning:

 - Change4Life Disney Wake Up Shake Ups - ideal for younger children

 - #ThisIsPE - video lessons and notes from our friends at Yorkshire Sport - new videos on Mon, Weds and Fri

 - Endorsed by Activity Alliance, inclusive activities can be found on the Mr Higgins Multi Sport YouTube channel

 - Cosmic Kids Yoga - 3+, including mindfulness and relaxation exercises